tamtran4869/E-commerce-analysis/Traffic_source_analysis.md

 The data in this question is simple and can derive a conclusion without a chart.

 #### Comments
-It is clear that the conversion rate of Google search - nonbrand source did not meet the requirement.
+It is clear that the conversion rate of gsearch - nonbrand source did not meet the requirement.

 ## Question 2